 Headlines - Defense Resources Management Institute

-Defense Resources Management Course (DRMC) Update (updated 8 June 2020):
+Defense Resources Management Course (DRMC) Completion Deadline Extended:

-The DRMI has extended the course completion deadline for U.S. participants who are taking the DRMC in two 2-week modules.
+The DRMI has extended the course completion deadline for U.S. participants taking the DRMC in two two-week modules.
 Due to the COVID-19 pandemic, U.S. participants who have already completed the first half of the course are now given an additional year to complete the second half of the course.
-The course completion deadline is now within 3 years from completion of the first half of the course.
+The course completion deadline is now within three years from completion of the first half of the course.

 DRMI Opens All Resident Courses to GS-09 and above